Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 To do this follow these steps:

-- Creat a new group to hold the labels.
+- Create a new group to hold the labels.
-- Creat a new `d3.arc()` you'll use this to caluclate the position of each label along the arc.
+- Create a new `d3.arc()` you'll use this to calculate the position of each label along the arc.
   - On this new arc call `.outerRadius(160)` and `.innerRadius(160)` to set the radius for the arc.
+Setting both radii to the same value collapses the "arc" to a single ring with zero thickness — you're not drawing it, just borrowing its `.centroid()` method to find a point 160px from center, at the midpoint angle of each slice.
 - Now create the labels on your new group
   - Select all
   - Set data to your city data